UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Some instances in our collections contain nested subelements for holdingExternal and the further nested physicalAddress information.
+Some instances in our collections contain nested subelements for :code:`holdingExternal` and the further nested :code:`physicalAddress` information.

 Justification
 ^^^^^^^^^^^^^

-To keep our metadata as simple as possible from a technical standpoint we will drop all information for holdingExternal.
-This type of information has little additive value when physicalLocation is already referenced.
+To keep our metadata as simple as possible from a technical standpoint we will drop all information for :code:`holdingExternal`.
+This type of information has little additive value when :code:`physicalLocation` is already referenced.

-Xpath
+XPath
 ^^^^^

 :code:`location/holdingExternal`

 Decision
 ^^^^^^^^

-We will drop all information for `holdingExternal`.
+We will drop all information for :code:`holdingExternal`.

 `Example record from volvoices:2199 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:2199/datastream/MODS/view>`_